DanHeidinga/valhalla-preload-example/README.md

+*Update*: Resolved.
+Hotspot doesn't link the class when creating a j.l.Class instance.
+That occurs later.
+When forcing the class to be linked, the preload occurs.

 Playing with the preload classfile attribute and seeing some strange behaviour.

 1. Build a JDK from the valhalla repo and the `lworld` branch